 NAST participates in the Council of Arts Accrediting Associations (CAAA) with NASAD (art and design), NASD (dance), and NASM (music).
 The Council is concerned with issues that affect all four disciplines and their accreditation efforts.
-NAST President Holly Logue and Vice President Jim Hunter are the theatre Trustees of the Council, and represented NAST during CAAA meetings held in January 2018.
+NAST President Holly Logue and Vice President Jim Hunter are the theatre Trustees of the Council, and represented NAST during CAAA meetings held in January 2019.
 CAAA sponsors the Accrediting Commission for Community and Precollegiate Arts Schools (ACCPAS), which reviews arts-focused schools at the K-12 level.
 Currently, there are 16 institutions accredited by ACCPAS.
-This undertaking is valuable in that it assists to connect pre-collegiate and higher education efforts.
+This undertaking is valuable in that it assists to connect precollegiate and higher education efforts.
 Marc Powers is the theatre appointee to ACCPAS.

 The Higher Education Arts Data Services (HEADS) Project continues to be refined and improved.
 Participation by member and non-member institutions remains strong.
-Following the close of the information gathering process facilitated by the 2016-2017 HEADS Data Survey on January 31, 2017, the resultant Data Summaries were published in April 2017.
+Following the close of the information gathering process facilitated by the 2017-2018 HEADS Data Survey on January 31, 2018, the resultant Data Summaries were published in April 2018.
 Additional capabilities and services are added as time and financial resources permit.
 Periodically, minor adjustments to the Data Survey are made that are intended to clarify the submission process, thus ensuring the collection of accurate and helpful data.
 Data Survey changes typically are followed by associated changes to the Data Summaries.
-Enhancements to the 2017-2018 Data Survey include clarification of existing language and additional features that automatically check entered date.
 Comparative data in the form of Special Reports are a feature of the HEADS system and can be valuable resources for administrators.
 These Special Reports and their possible uses will be discussed during an Annual Meeting session and can be discussed at any time with staff in the National Office.
 NAST welcomes thoughts and feedback regarding the HEADS Project.

 The NAST Annual Meeting provides various opportunities for the discussion and dissemination of current information surrounding theatre study, higher education, administration, and other related fields.
 A large number of individuals participate in the Annual Meeting program each year, producing sessions that provide helpful and thought-provoking ideas.
-The 2018 Annual Meeting will address advocacy; the art of leadership; the importance of community engagement in the life of the theatre unit; curriculum design; and understanding copyright law in the classroom and theatre.
+The 2019 Annual Meeting will address student achievement, designing curricular programs, season selection in support of curricular goals and aspirations, establishing industry connections which align with curricular mission, artful leadership, legacy planning, intimacy training for faculty and students, and deepening awareness regarding student mental health issues.
 The meeting will also provide opportunities for discussion of the topics on the NAST program, and those of interest to attendees.
 Roundtables and discussion groups will be held, as will several informational sessions for individuals guiding their institutions through the accreditation/reaccreditation process.
 Training opportunities will be offered for potential and experienced visiting evaluators.
 Informative sessions addressing NAST annual reporting requirements, administrative resources, and federal issues for theatre administrators will also be offered.

-NAST continues in 2018 its long-standing tradition of offering a Retreat for Administrators of Theatre Programs in Higher Education.
+NAST continues in 2019 its long-standing tradition of offering a Retreat for Administrators of Theatre Programs in Higher Education.
 The retreat is designed to address issues that directly affect theatre administrators, such as working with faculty and administration, financial and time management, and leadership issues.
 There will be ample opportunity to discuss these topics and interact freely with other retreat attendees.
-Introduced in 2018 is a Pre-Meeting Workshop for Seasoned Theatre Administrators.